Calligraphy reservoirs and cages: where to best spend your money

 The top line is where I tried to write 'No Reservoir' and you can see how far I got.
 The next line down is where I have the One Dip fitted.
 As you can see the One Dip has knocked it out of the park.
 Fantastic stuff!

 So what’s not so great about the One Dip?

-The down-sides on this gadget for me are minor.
-For example it doesn’t fit every sized nib, such as the EF 66 of the Blue Pumpkin; but if you like G nibs, the EF Principals or even the Gillott 303 or 404s you’re ok using this.
-And, obviously the Rose is fine too.
+The downsides of this gadget for me are minor.
+For example, it doesn’t fit every sized nib, such as the EF 66 or the Blue Pumpkin; but if you like G nibs, the EF Principals or even the Gillott 303 or 404s you’re ok using this.
+And, obviously, the Rose is fine too.
 And the One Dip doesn’t get on with some of the Fintecs if you like working with those.
-But this comes down to what you find ourselves doing all the time anyway, testing different combinations of nib, ink and paper and finding what works for us and what doesn’t.
+But this comes down to what you find yourself doing all the time anyway, testing different combinations of nib, ink and paper and finding what works for us and what doesn’t.